 It’s served with sugar on the side and there’s sugar traditionally used in the cooking, too.
-Some of us found this so weird and unhealthy that we left it out, and our teacher said that yes you can definitely leave it out without worrying about it being “inauthentic” or whatever.
+Most of us found this so weird and unhealthy that we left it out.
+Luckily, our teacher confirmed you can definitely out the sugar without it being “inauthentic”.

 Here are the green curry ingredients ready to go, and the finished product!